 7 Traditional Christmas Dishes Around the World

 Christmas is a time for families across the world to come together and, by nature, such gatherings involve food.
 While Americans may reach for a slice of Christmas ham, Mexicans will be unwrapping tamales, and Germans will be munching on stollen.
-Click through this slideshow for this list of 7 mouthwatering Christmas dishes across the world.Continue to 2 of 8 below.
+Check out what people are eating for Christmas in other countries.Continue to 2 of 8 below.

 02 of 08

 Tamales have been a feast food since Pre-Colombian times.
 The corn masa and meat bundles are wrapped in dried corn husks and steamed during the Christmas season throughout Mexico and the Southwestern United States.
 These time-consuming dishes are made in huge batches, traditionally by groups of women, at a tamalada or tamale-making gathering.
 Rhett Rushing, folklorist at San Antonio's Institute of Texan Cultures, told NPR that, "By the time the day was over and the tamales were made, the family would be caught up, the arguments resolved, differences aired...It wasn't just about the masa and the meat.
 It was the love and the tears."Continue to 3 of 8 below.